African Studies PhD/MA by Research (On-Campus or by Distance Learning)

 PhD researchers are usually supported under the expert guidance of a primary supervisor, co-supervisor and mentor, supported by complementary research training.

-Our African Studies programmes can be studied on campus or by distance learning.
-Please note that if you are studying with us by distance learning, there is a compulsory annual visit to campus (every two years for part-time PhD students).
+Our programmes can be studied on campus or by distance learning.
+Please note that if you are studying with us by distance learning, there is a required visit to campus in the first year of study.

 Research interests of staff include:

-For full research interests of staff, please read our staff profiles or visit the research interest tab on the programme's webpage.
+For full research interests of staff, please read our staff profiles or visit the 'Research' tab on the African Studies PhD and Social Anthropology PhD programme webpages.